SMITH RIVER

 Rules for the Smith River

-New rules have been adopted by the Cal F&G commission for the Smith River in 2011.
+New rules have been adopted by the Cal F&G commission for the Smith River.
 Only barbless hooks will be allowed in all reaches of the Smith River.
 The Klamath-Trinity Salmon Report Card has been renamed North Coast Salmon Report card and will now be required on the Smith River also.
 The annual bag limit for wild trout or steelhead was reduced to zero and no more than five wild Chinook may be kept per year.

 River Levels: